probe-lab/website/content.en/ipfskpi/_index.md

 {{< plotly json="../../plots/dht-lookup-performance-overall-latest.json" height="600px" >}}

+### IPNI utilization

+IPNI is set of protocols that describe how data can be indexed across the IPFS and Filecoin networks.
+Network indexers complement the IPFS DHT to enable peers to locate content-addressed data.
+The data in the plot below shows the number of requests made per day to the network indexers operated by cid.contact.

+{{< plotly json="../plots/ipni-requests-overall-latest.json" height="600px" >}}

 ## Websites and Traffic

 A common use-case for IPFS is hosting websites, addressed using IPNS or DNSLink.
 We monitor the time it takes to load sample websites through a browser and the number of requests to the public Protocol Labs operated IPFS gateways.

 {{< plotly json="../plots/websites-ttfb-quartiles-latest.json" height="250px" >}}

-The following plot shows total number of requests made per week to the public IPFS gateways operated by Protocol Labs (ipfs.io and dweb.link).
+The following plot shows the total number of requests made per day to the public IPFS gateways operated by Protocol Labs (ipfs.io and dweb.link).

-{{< plotly json="../plots/gateway-requests-overall-latest.json" height="600px" >}}
+{{< plotly json="../plots/gateway-requests-daily-latest.json" height="600px" >}}